IN THIS ARTICLE

 The goal of ongoing treatment for dementia is to keep the person safely at home for as long as possible and to provide support and guidance to the caregivers.

 Routine follow-up visits to a health professional (every 3 to 6 months) are necessary to monitor medicines and the person's level of functioning.

 Eventually, the family may have to consider whether to place the person in a care facility that has a dementia unit.
-For more information on making the decision about nursing care, see:

 Taking care of a person with dementia is stressful.
 If you are a caregiver, seek support from family members or friends.
 Take care of your own health by getting breaks from caregiving.
 Counseling, a support group, and adult day care or respite care can help you through stressful times and bouts of burnout.